Define Custom Rules for Email Verification

 Advanced Email Verifier provides you with a flexible system of rules to process the email addresses.
 You can add your own rules, or you can use the default set rules.
 Why is this useful?
 It speeds up the verification process and saves your time.

-In order not to waste time, you can set the rule — mark all the email addresses from the xxxx.com domain as good.
-The AEV won't try to verify the xxxx.com emails and will mark them as good automatically.
-After you send your newsletter to such users, you will see if the message bounces or not.
-If it bounces, the email address is not valid.
-You can remove it from the list.
-Here you can read how you can automate you bounce email processing.
+In order not to waste time, you can set the rule — mark all the email addresses from the xxxx.com domain as 'Unknown'.
+The Advanced Email Verifier won't try to verify the xxxx.com emails and will mark them as 'Unknown' automatically.
+For your convenience you can quickly switch the rules to On/Off using the "Enable Rules" option.